poetix/justin/README.md

 A _producer_ is a `Consumer<Iteration<T>>` function which receives an `Iteration<T>` parameter, and calls `produce()` on it to "yield" values to the consumer.
 A lambda or a method reference may be used.

-Each call to `produce` after the first will block the producer until a consumer has taken the previously-produced value.
+Each call to `produce` will block the producer until a consumer has taken the produced value.

 Pass a producer to `Iterating.over(producer)` to get a `CloseableIterator<T>` that can access the produced values sequentially in the usual way with `hasNext()` and `next()`